plazi/ontologies/README.md

 A place to define and document the ontologies used by plazi, notably ontologies for use in representing data from taxonomic treatments in RDF.

 ## Background and use
 Several resources served by the [plazi treatment bank](http://tb.plazi.org) are avaible as RDF.
-Currently the only supported RDF serialiization is `rdf/xml`.
+Currently the only supported RDF serialization is `rdf/xml`.

 ### Examples